Eyewitness account

 Monday Night April 28 – 1975

 Living by the airport, my sister, her husband and four kids witnessed columns of smoke rising from the airport ammunition depot.
-All six packed up and sheltered with us – to stay out of bomb range.
-My brother, a Medic Captain, home with us as newly divorcee.
-At 4 AM a barrage of bombs hit again.
+All six panic and packed up.
+“To grandma”, my sister said.
+To seek shelter and stay out of bomb range.
+My brother, a Medic Captain, newly divorcee, was also with us.
+At 4 AM a barrage of bombs (dropped from stolen aircrafts) hit again.
 Casualties: 2 US marines at Gate 4 – and 8 of my sister’s neighbors.

-A month earlier, at Da Nang and Nha Trang Airport pilots were overwhelmed with unruly mob; hence, people got punched or plunged from mid-air.
-Worried about aircraft overload, one of my classmates, Air-Force enlistee, decided to jump out right on take-off.
-His self-preservation reflex costs him 44 years from Saigon to San Diego.
+A month earlier, at Da Nang and Nha Trang Airport pilots were overwhelmed.
+Unruly mob punched or plunged from mid-air.
+Worried about overload, one of my classmates, Air-Force and all, jumped out on take-off.
+That self-preservation split second costs him 44 years from Saigon to San Diego.

 His “sliding doors”.
 Now mine.

-Tuesday around Noon April 29 – 1975 at the corner of Ban Co – Phan Dinh Phung (now Nguyen Dinh Chieu St.) District 3, formerly Saigon.
+Tuesday around noon April 29 – 1975 at the corner of Ban Co – Phan Dinh Phung (now Nguyen Dinh Chieu St.) District 3, formerly Saigon. now Ho Chi Minh city.

-My sister and her youngest were waiting anxiously for her husband and my brother.
-A stranger approached:
+My sister and her youngest waited anxiously for her husband and my brother who were on a recon mission.
+Out of the blue, a stranger approached:

-It dawned on her.
-The US was leaving for good (“decent interval” from 1973 to 1975)!
-This central-region curfew-violator had strong urge and momentum to flee – his fear struck a chord: he didn’t care for the propaganda on the radio, where Prime Minster Vu Van Mau called for reconciliation (Ambassador Martin – himself was in deep denial, doubling down on prolonging negotiation to honor his son’s sacrifice in that war.)
+It dawned on my sister that the US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion down to 700 million, and Operation Homecoming)!
+This central-region curfew-violator had strong urge and momentum to flee – his fear struck a chord: he didn’t care for the Prime Minister Vu Van Mau call for reconciliation (Ambassador Martin – himself was in deep denial, doubling down on prolonging negotiation to honor his son’s sacrifice in that war.)

-Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed city streets in vain.
-Former DOS colleagues and even the boss, Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
-(Diem himself went off-script – like everyone else Ford included – when South VN’s last 722-Million USD funding request got voted down).
+Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed our upheaval city in vain.
+Former DOS colleagues, all under the Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
+(Diem himself went off-script – like everyone else Ford included – when South VN’s 722-Million USD final funding request voted down).

-Resigned to fate after a futile and frantic search, my brothers had their quick chow before dozing off (out of habit of tuning out the adult rant – blah blah blah – I tuned in to my mid-day music: “It’s a little bit funny…this feeling inside… I’ll buy a big house where we could live …”.
+Resigned to fate after a futile and frantic search, my brothers had their chow then doze-off.
+I just tuned out the adult rant – blah blah blah: “It’s a little bit funny…this feeling inside… I’ll buy a big house where we could live …”.
+Your Song = always opened our mid-day music broadcast.

-“After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic- trainer – both non-combatant.
-Re-education camps, if it came to that and sure it was, would be lenient.
+“After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic- trainer – both non-combatants.
+Re-education camps, if it came to that would be lenient.
 Don’t you all know there is an enforced curfew?”.

-Unrehearsed and unprepared, the nine of us sardine-packed into a tiny car (our Italian Job smallest of cars).
-My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the previous day (should we be separated – frequent occurrences on previous North-South evacuation).
-Now that I had distanced myself from the event, I could appreciate the wisdom: a cousin of mine never got news of her MIA husband after the collapse of central VN.
+Unrehearsed and unprepared, the nine of us sardine-packed into a Simca (our Italian Job version with no diversion).
+My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the day leading to that (should we be separated – an usual and frequent occurrence experienced on their 1954 North-South evacuation).

-The adults had done this.
-Uprooted in 1954, they were given 300 days to pack not 2 minutes.
 P.S.
-Yesterday, I re-read my mom’s hand-written last testament.
-In her late 80’s while in US assisted living, apparently, in denial and with dementia, hence, she discounted the fact that the house we had left behind that very day, was long ago confiscated, first the upstairs then the whole house in exchange for my dad’s decade-in-the-waiting passage to America.
-Naively she urged my sister to split the sales proceed equally, just to show her consistent concern and care.
+As I re-read my mom’s hand-written last testament.
+In her late 80’s while in US assisted living, apparently, in denial and with dementia, hence, she discounted the fact that the house we had left behind that very day, was long ago confiscated, first the upstairs then the whole house in exchange for my dad’s decade-in-the-waiting passage and papers to America.
+Naively she instructed my sister to split the sales proceed three-ways to show her consistent concern and care.

-My father wished us good luck: “I am too old to worry as to what might happen”.
-He, my part-time Dad, French Artillery Army discharged, worked at Air Vietnam corporate account.
-His other family (before monogamy was written into law per Diem’s sister in law’s initiative) lived a few blocks away; being in two-minds, he was bogged down with overseeing two residences and my younger half-sister.
+My father wished us luck: “I am too old to worry as to what/if it might happen”.
+He, my part-time dad, French Artillery Army discharged, was with Air Vietnam, corporate account department.
+His other family (monogamy was written into law per Diem’s sister-in-law after the fact) lived a few blocks away.
+A man of two-minds, he was to be bogged down with overseeing two residences and my half-sister in tow.
 His sliding door!

-Ban Co, where we lived, was a northerner-refugee enclave.
+Ban Co, where we lived, was a northern refugee enclave.
 Walls got eyes.
-Not that one would look for or find tranquility there.
-Moving about in serpentine and narrow alley, residents tolerated one another – often times, turned captive audience of our live music and loud quarrel.
+One would not look for or find tranquility there.
+Moving about in a serpentine and narrow alley, residents tolerated one another.
+Often times, they turned captive audience of our live music and loud quarrel.

-For fear of rousing up neighbors who were also restless and rattled (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
+For fear of rousing up and rattled the cage during siesta (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
 “Where are you going! or worse, we knew it! they had been collaborators”.
+At Tet 68, sudden urban combat was brought home on the roof in front of our very eyes, plainclothes police shoot out with infiltrated VC force.
+Our intuition and apprehension built on solid base

-For insurance, I called in a few markers.
-Mysteriously at the ready holding Carbine N-1 and in militant black clad, our next-door “homeboy” escorted us then pulled back the barbed wires for us to back out.
-His “wink” – like an emoticon – concealed our tacit understanding – “we’re even!”
-(On that day, I cashed out all my social “deposits” e.g. hey, let me light that cigarette, just as my mom her savings.)
+For reinforcement, I called in a few markers.
+Mysteriously at the ready, with a Carbine N-1 in mercenary black, our next-door “homeboy” escorted us out while I pulled back the barbed wires cordon.
+His silent “wink” – an emoticon – concealed our tacit understanding – “we’re even!”
+(On that day, I cashed out all my social “deposits” e.g. hey, let me light that cigarette, just as my mom did with her three-decades savings.)

 First hurdle!